Are Humans The Only Organisms With Vestigial Traits

 Historical Context

 The study of vestigial traits dates back to the early days of evolutionary biology.
-Jean-Baptiste Lamarck and Charles Darwin both recognized the existence of these structures and their significance in understanding evolutionary relationships.
+But Jean-Baptiste Lamarck and Charles Darwin both recognized the existence of these structures and their significance in understanding evolutionary relationships.
 Darwin, in On the Origin of Species, discussed vestigial organs as evidence supporting his theory of descent with modification.
 He argued that these structures were remnants of organs that had been useful to ancestors but were no longer essential to modern species.

 Examples in Humans